Kia Stinger Intercooler Upgrade Guide

 End Tanks

-Intercooler end tanks are another important aspect that need to be considered.
+Intercooler end tanks are another important aspect that needs to be considered.
 The end tanks are, as you might guess, the ends or outlets of the intercooler that connect to the charge pipes.
 While it might not seem important, having quality end tanks is actually very critical when it comes to intercooler flow.
 Most OEM intercoolers have cheap plastic end tanks, which are susceptible to cracking, restrict flow, and do a poor job of heat dissipation.

-Most aftermarket Kia Stinger intercoolers will have either aluminum or cast aluminum end tanks.
+Most aftermarket intercoolers will have either aluminum or cast aluminum end tanks.
 These rectify all of the problems with cheap plastic end tanks by improving flow, durability, and heat dissipation.
 Make sure you keep an eye on what kind of end tanks each intercooler has, as that should definitely play a part in the decision.

 Charge Pipes